-• Cultivation Zone: The cultivation area is outlined by a black line measuring 19 mm.
-It is divided into three sectors, each containing a coffee tree.
-Each sector measures 1174,5 mm x 412 mm internally.

-- Coffee processing facility Zone: Located at the opposite end of the cultivation zone, it is identified by a black line measuring 19 mm.
-This zone is divided into five sectors, two of which will hold the bean storage hoppers and one of which will serve as the starting area for the harvesting robot.
-Each sector measures 712 mm x 697 mm internally. - Intermediate Zone: This area lies between the cultivation and Coffee processing facility zones.
+- Cultivation Zone: The cultivation area is outlined by a black line measuring 19 mm.
+This area is divided into three sections, each containing a coffee tree.
+Each section has an internal measurement of approximately 1,174.5 mm x 412 mm. - Coffee processing facility Zone: It is located at the opposite end of the cultivation area and is identified by a black line measuring 19 mm.
+This area is divided into five sections, within which two hoppers for grain storage must be placed.
+Additionally, one of these sections will serve as the starting area for the harvesting robot.
+Each section has an internal measurement of 712 mm x 697 mm. - Intermediate Zone: This area lies between the cultivation and Coffee processing facility zones.
 The central part of this zone contains the pool area.
 The robot must navigate this area, avoiding two randomly positioned pools.
 Each pool measures 720 mm x 200 mm x 90 mm.